microsoft/vscode-docs/api/references/icons-in-labels.md

 |<i class="codicon codicon-close"></i>|widget-close|close|Icon for the close action in widgets.|

-The Codicon library contains all the icons used in VS Code views as well as a set of useful icons.
+The Codicon library contains all the icons used in VS Code views, as well as a set of useful icons.

 VS Code extensions can use these icons in labels, views, and trees.